Raines law

 The New York State liquor tax law of 1896, also known as the Raines law, was authored by the New York State Senator John Raines and adopted in the New York State Legislature on March 23, 1896.
 It took effect on April 1, 1896, was amended in 1917 and repealed in 1923.

 Among other provisions, the Raines law increased the cost of liquor licenses, raised the drinking age from sixteen to eighteen, and prohibited the sale of alcoholic beverages on Sundays except in hotels, as well as in lodging houses with at least 10 rooms that served drinks with complimentary meals.

 Most men worked a six-day week, and Sunday was the only free day for recreation, so the new law was not very popular.
 Answering the demand, saloon owners quickly found a loophole by adding small slightly furnished rooms, complimentary food and applying for a hotel license since state statutes seemingly allowed that any business was considered a hotel if it had 10 rooms for lodging and served at least sandwiches with its liquor.

+The widespread breaking of the law benefited the Tammany Hall machine, since saloon owners had to pay large kickbacks to the police in order to stay open.